 Envision Any Shape, Any Color, Any Texture

-Stucco & EIFS gives you the ability to let your creativity run wild.
+Stucco & EIFS give you the ability to let your creativity run wild.
 With foam shapes we can create columns, pillars and intricate stone moldings, and finish them with textures that range from super smooth to ultra-chunky.

 Three Coat Stucco is the traditional method where 17 gauge metal lathe (chicken wire) is attached to the wall.
 After that the applicator will apply two coats of cement called a scratch coat, followed by a brown coat to create a smooth surface.
 This is usually built up ¾’s of an inch.
 After the cement has dried for the required cure time the applicator will prime the cement with an acrylic primer and then finish the surface with either a cement, acrylic, or elastomeric colored finish.